alibaba/xquic/docs/API.md

 xqc_int_t xqc_engine_register_alpn(xqc_engine_t *engine, const char *alpn, size_t alpn_len,
     xqc_app_proto_callbacks_t *ap_cbs);
 ```
-Application-Layer-Protocols are designed to be seperately extendable, and can be used as pulgin to provide more flexibility.
-AKA, ALPN registeration is the abstract of the Application-Layer-Protocols.
+Application-Layer-Protocols are designed to be extensible, and can be used as a plugin to provide more flexibility.
+AKA, ALPN registeration is the abstraction of the Application-Layer-Protocols.

 One xquic engine supports multiple Applicaton-Layer-Protocol registrations, with name of Application-Layer-Protocol as the key, different Application-Layer-Protocols MUST have different names.

-Once registered, the context of related Applicaton-Layer-Protocol is setup and need no more operations during the lifetime of engine object.
+Once registered, the context of related Applicaton-Layer-Protocol is setup and no more operations are needed during the lifetime of engine object.
 And when registered by server, this Applicaton-Layer-Protocol will be used when receiving ClientHello from client to negotiate the Applicaton-Layer-Protocol.

-Applications can extend Application-Layer-Protocols by implements xqc_app_proto_callbacks_t on their terms and definitions on QUIC connection and stream data.
+Applications can extend Application-Layer-Protocols by implementing xqc_app_proto_callbacks_t on their terms and definitions on QUIC connection and stream data.

 #### xqc_engine_unregister_alpn
 ```